jessepav/lacygoill-wiki-backup/vim/vimL.md

 ##
 ## ?

-In `./mapping.md`, finish documenting why `@=` can create an issue in a mapping.
-Hint: it can raise an issue when you replay a macro with `@@`.

----

-Now that we  better understand the typeahead buffer, finish  reviewing our notes to make sure we haven't written bullshit about it.
-Run `:Crestore typeahead` in the qf window, and review each match.

----

 In `./mapping.md`, look  for `g@`.
 For each match, try  to refactor whatever is written; and try to answer any question related to `g@`.

 Same thing in `./todo/todo.md`.

 ---